The doors of Queen of Peace School opened in March of 1949 to 118 students.

 A large addition to the school was completed in January 2007.
 Along with the new regulation sized high school gymnasium, the addition included an up-to-date science/computer lab, preschool, kindergarten, art, and music classrooms and a teachers’ workroom.

-The school has an enrollment of over 200 students this year.
-Technology has been ever changing and growing within the school, including Smartboards, laptops, desktops and new in 2011, the introduction of ipads.
+The school has an enrollment of 203 students this year.
+Technology has been ever changing and growing within the school, including Smartboards in every classroom, a media center with desktop PC’s, and a 1:1 initiative with iPads for grades K-2, and Chromebooks for grades 3-8.